Thanks for your interest! This WebApp is mobile-only, please use a mobile device to use Practice Cards:

 This painting was drawn by a famous artist.

-Indicates the target of an action or attitude, meaning "toward" or "against."
+Target of an action or attitude, meaning "toward" or "against":

 先生に対して敬意を払うべきだ。